Condo, house, townhouse or apartment? How to choose

 |Townhouse||Down payment, monthly mortgage payment and HOA fees||Unit and property it sits on||Those who want more space than a condo, but not all the responsibilities of a house|

 |Apartment||Security deposit and monthly rent||No ownership||Those who want flexibility to relocate or are saving for a down payment|

-“It is important to keep in mind that in condos, even the most exclusive ones, you are still sharing elevators and other amenities,” explains Judy Zeder, a Realtor associate with Florida-based The Jills Zeder Group of Coldwell Banker.
+Those who value privacy might find a condo’s communal areas less than ideal, too.
+“It is important to keep in mind that in condos, even the most exclusive ones, you are still sharing elevators and other amenities,” explains Judy Zeder, a Realtor with the Jills Zeder Group at Coldwell Banker in Miami.